zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 	- Our source data configuration for 11g Database (schema euro)
 	- USes OGG (not GGCS) with Classic Extract

 - Open a terminal window and start a SOCKS5 Proxy Tunnel.
-This will encrypt data and send it through an SSH tunnel.
+This will encrypt data and send it through an SSH Tunnel.
 First open the lab folder on the desktop.

 	![](images/200/i10.png)